 Vijnana

-Self acknowledgement and reviewing one’s inner perspectives on life, and world views, with the light that the upanishads and sutra are offering.
+Self acknowledgement and reviewing one’s inner perspectives on life, and world views, illuminating light offered by the the upanishads and sutra.

 Bahati

-Submission, being attentive to the whole in every moment knowing that the dharma is synchronized and actions will flow naturally from the silence.
+Submission is the art of being fully attentive to the whole in each moment, trusting that dharma is already in synchronicity and allowing our actions to arise naturally from inner silence.

 Isa upanishad (advaita vedanta)